Dakhla, Western Sahara: Spanish colonization

 During the 1960s, the Francoist State also built Dakhla Airport, one of the three paved airports in Western Sahara.

-It was from Dakhla that on 12 January 1976, General Gomez de Salazar became the last Spanish soldier to depart what until that moment had been the colony of the Spanish Sahara; faced with Moroccan and Mauritanian pressure, Spanish authorities decided to give up the territory peacefully, instead of undertaking a fight that they believed they could win but would have cost many lives on all sides.
-Between 1975 and 1979, Dakhla was the provincial capital of the Mauritanian province of Tiris al-Gharbiyya, as Mauritania annexed the southern portion of Western Sahara.
-Dakhla Airport is used as a civilian airport and by Royal Air Maroc.
-The 3000 m runway can accommodate a Boeing 737 or smaller aircraft.
-The passenger terminal covers 670 m^{2} and is capable of handling up to 55,000 passengers per year.
+It was from Villa Cisneros that on 12 January 1976, General Gómez de Salazar became the last Spanish soldier to depart what until that moment had been the colony of the Spanish Sahara; faced with Moroccan and Mauritanian pressure, Spanish authorities decided to give up the territory peacefully, instead of undertaking a fight that they believed they could win but would have cost many lives on all sides.

+Mauritanian occupation

+Following the signing of the Madrid Accords in 1975, Mauritania and Morocco invaded Western Sahara, with Mauritania taking over the southern half of the territory and establishing the province of Tiris al-Gharbiyya, with Dakhla as the provincial capital.
+The border was established just north of Dakhla, near the 24th parallel.

+On 14 August 1979, Mauritania officially relinquished all its claims to Western Sahara after signing a peace agreement with the Polisario Front and withdrew all its forces from the territory.